-You can also use Delighted’s customer satisfaction survey software to ask customers about their satisfaction with a product or service they purchased.
+You can use customer satisfaction survey software (CSAT surveys) to ask customers about their satisfaction with a product or service they purchased.
 Or, send a CSAT survey to double-check that your checkout process runs smoothly.
 Doing so will help you understand if they have any issues that you can address and help you increase customer satisfaction.

-When crafted with intention, customer surveys can reveal heaps of information about specific touchpoints in the customer journey you wouldn’t discover any other way.
+When crafted with intention, customer surveys can reveal lots of information about specific touchpoints in the customer journey you wouldn’t discover any other way.

 Get feedback in minutes by signing up for a 7-day trial or our free plan to send customer surveys at no cost.